The Optical, Ultraviolet, and X-ray Structure of the Quasar HE 0435-1223: Conclusions

 \acknowledgements

 This research was supported in part by NSF grant AST-1009756.
 Support for \textit{HST} programs \#11732 and \#12324 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.
 Further support for this work was provided by the National Aeronautics and Space Administration through Chandra Award Number 11121 issued by the Chandra X-ray Observatory Center, which is operated by the Smithsonian Astrophysical Observatory for and on behalf of the National Aeronautics Space Administration under contract NAS8-03060.
+This work was supported in part by an allocation of computing time from the Ohio Supercomputer Center.

 \ifx \emulmacro \undefined

 \else \fi